 Preparation for the ELAT

-Aside from doing practice papers, available on the ELAT website, there are a few things that you can do to prepare:
+Aside from doing practice papers there are a few things that you can do to prepare:

 - Read widely, actively, and slowly.
 The best thing you can do in order to prepare is to read a wide variety of literary texts in an active manner.
 That means reading with a pencil in hand, scribbling in the margins, underlining words and phrases that strike you, and keeping notes in a reading journal of your ideas.
 It might also mean branching out from the usual novels, poems, and plays to look at essays, religious texts, memoirs, philosophical texts, political tracts, and song lyrics.
 You might also investigate texts from time periods or countries that you haven’t explored before.
 There is no ‘set syllabus’ here: you just want to make sure that you’re able to respond to the wide variety of material that comes up.